vadimsj/redland-renovations/README.md

 - D. Website Owner Goals

-    As a website owner, I would like to be able to:
+    As a website owner, I would like to:
-  1. Introduce the company to potential customers.
+  1. Introduce the company to the website visitors.
   2. Provide essential company's requisites.
-  3. Demonstrate company's previously completed works.
+  3. Demonstrate company's portfolio previously completed works.
-  4. Provide convenient point of contact for my customers.
+  4. Provide convenient point of contact for customers.
   5. Improve the image of company's online presence.
-  6. Capture the leads from incoming enquitries.
+  6. Capture the leads from incoming enquiries.

 ## UX Planes

 - Strategy
-  - Redland Renovations is a business website that serves as a portfolio and point of contact for customers of the home renovation company in Bristol.
-  - The website provides users with all the essential company's requisites, an easy-to-browse portfolio, and a convenient way to contact the company.
-  - The website serves as a landing page for the company, introducing the company and directing and encouraging website visitors to make contact.
-  - The website captures leads from incoming inquiries and saves them into Google Sheets.

-     - Project Goals
-        - Design a website that is simple yet intuitive to use and accessible to audience of all ages and technical abilities.
-        - Build a website that can be accessed from all devices.
-        - Improve on to current website's visitor to lead conversion rate.

-     - Customer Goals
-        - Being able to learn all essential information about the company through a quick scan of the page.
-        - Browse the company's portfolio of completed works and view detailed images.
-        - Conveniently contact the company in the preferred way.

-     - Company Goals
-        - Improve the image of copmany's online presence.
-        - Demonstrate a portfolio of completed works.
-        - Provide point of contact for customers.
-        - Grow customer base and increase sales.

 - Scope
     - Due to constraints of using HTML5 and CSS3, only ensure a simple but accessible layout.